Sign inDocsBlogAboutSupportContact

 IdempotencyAssign is a no-op if the tag exists.
 Remove returns not_tagged if the tag is absent.
 Neither throws an error.

-Bulk usageChain from filter users with a Repeat step and {{item.id}} to tag or untag an entire segment in one macro run
+Bulk usageChain filter user (by role, spend, registration, or orders) into a Repeat step and call assign user tag with {{item.id}} to label a whole set in one macro run

 Can be used in